Jamie Dupree

 Jamie Dupree (born 1963–1964 in Washington, D.C.) is a Capitol Hill correspondent based in Washington, D.C., best known for his 32-year radio news career with Cox Radio.
-Dupree is a graduate of the University of Florida.

 Career

-Dupree now produces the "Regular Order" newsletter via Substack, covering the Congress.

 He got his start in radio at the University of Florida in 1983, doing jazz music, blues, and then news.
 He served as the Senior Washington Correspondent for Atlanta's WSB Radio, along with numerous other Cox Media Group affiliates including WDBO, WOKV, WHIO, and KRMG.

 Before his health issues took his voice, Dupree made frequent appearances on the conservative commentator Sean Hannity's radio show to discuss politics.
-Hannity called him "the most connected man in Washington.”
+Hannity called him "the most connected man in Washington."

 In November 2018, Dupree was honored by the Radio and Television Correspondents' Association (RTCA) with its 2018 Career Achievement Award for Distinguished Reporting on Congress.

 Personal life

 Dupree is married with three children.

 Dupree is an Amateur Extra-class ham radio operator (NS3T) and is an avid contester.